 10 Best Majors for Getting Into Law School

 Critical Thinking Matters

 There are many paths to the top of the mountain.
 This old proverb is especially true when it comes to pursuing a law degree.
 The first step to getting into law school is choosing the right major.

 LSAC publishes a list of all the enrollment majors on a yearly basis.
 What’s important to note about these lists is that they ONLY indicate popularity and the number of candidates that apply.
-It does not imply that one major is better than the other for preparing students for the LSAT or law school.
+It does not imply that one major is better than the other for preparing a law student for the LSAT or law school.

 The LSAT tests for critical thinking skills rather than subject matter expertise.
 Law schools look for candidates with abstract thinking skills, the ability to interpret written texts, and high reading comprehension.
 They want candidates that have fine reasoning abilities and the ability to think logically.